Criticism of Microsoft: Israeli military support

 The Israeli military has utilized Microsoft's Azure cloud computing platform and AI services during the Gaza war to identify targets.
 Since 2022, it has also used Microsoft's servers to store millions of hours of intercepted Palestinians' phone calls.
 The Israeli Ministry of Defense is Microsoft's second largest military customer.
 This relationship has led to protests within the company.
 In response, Microsoft employees founded the "No Azure for Apartheid" campaign to advocate for the company to cut ties with Israel.
 The group is a part of the larger No Tech for Apartheid movement.

 In October 2024, Microsoft fired two employees who organized an unauthorized vigil at its Redmond headquarters to honor Palestinians killed in the Gaza war.
-The employees, part of the group "No Azure for Apartheid," sought to address the company's involvement in the Israeli government's use of its technology.
+The employees, part of the group "No Azure for Apartheid", sought to address the company's involvement in the Israeli government's use of its technology.

-During a February 2025 meeting, five employees were kicked out for wearing shirts that spelled out “Does Our Code Kill Kids, Satya?”
+During a February 2025 meeting, five employees were kicked out for wearing shirts that spelled out "Does Our Code Kill Kids, Satya?".
 On 20 March 2025, before an event at Seattle's Great Hall with Brad Smith and Steve Ballmer, protestors projected "Microsoft powers genocide" on the wall.
 Subsequently, two employees interrupted AI executive Mustafa Suleyman at a speaking event on 4 April 2025 in protest at the company's support of Israel.
 In May 2025, an employee interrupted Satya Nadella's keynote speech.

 In April 2025, the Boycott, Divestment and Sanctions movement added Microsoft to its list of targets for partnering "with the apartheid regime of Israel and its prison system".

 In June 2025, due to a Trump executive order, Microsoft suspended the email account of an International Criminal Court prosecutor who was investigating Israel for war crimes.
-According to Microsoft, this decision was made in consultation with the I.C.C., and the company has since enacted policy changes to prevent similar situations in the future, and when four additional I.C.C. judges were sanctioned shortly after, their email accounts were not suspended.
+According to Microsoft, this decision was made in consultation with the ICC, and the company has since enacted policy changes to prevent similar situations in the future, and when four additional ICC judges were sanctioned shortly after, their email accounts were not suspended.

 In August 2025, 5 Microsoft workers were fired in connection to protests at Microsoft HQ in Redmond.
-Microsoft workers set up encampments, establishing a Liberated Zone on the Martyred Palestinian Children's Plaza, formerly known as the Microsoft East Campus Plaza on August 19th and 20th.
-On August 20th, 20 protestors were violently arrested.
-On August 26th, 7 tech workers, including 6 current and former Microsoft workers sat-in Microsoft President Brad Smith's office and were arrested.
+Microsoft workers set up encampments, establishing a Liberated Zone on the Martyred Palestinian Children's Plaza, formerly known as the Microsoft East Campus Plaza on August 19 and 20.
+On August 20, 20 protestors were violently arrested.
+On August 26, 7 tech workers, including 6 current and former Microsoft workers sat-in Microsoft President Brad Smith's office and were arrested.

+In 2026, Microsoft made leadership changes in its Israeli subsidiary following internal reviews into the company’s cooperation with Israeli security agencies and reported use of Azure cloud infrastructure during the Gaza war.
+Alon Haimovich, head of Microsoft Israel, stepped down alongside several other managers, and oversight of the subsidiary was temporarily transferred to Microsoft France.
+The reviews followed media reports alleging that Azure had been used to store and process large volumes of Palestinian communications data from Gaza and the West Bank.